nishakandpal05/Qr-Code-Generator-Project/README.md

-Generate your own QR(Quick Response) CODE! using HTML , CSS and JAVASCRIPT
+Generate your own QR(Quick Response) CODE! using HTML , CSS and JAVASCRIPT.